 I have been cleaning crystals for years and I like to think I have made all the mistakes under the sun so you don't have too! which is why I decided to write this post with all of my favourite tips and tricks to keep your beautiful pieces sparkling year round without any casualties.

-Let’s be honest it can be a painful task having to gather all your crystals up from around the house just to clean them (if you have the standard 100-1000 crystals in each room haha) but a home always feel so good afterwards, the energy feels brighter, lighter and happier once it is done.
-For me it's become a once a month ritual and I love to time it with the new moon so that once I have cleaned them, I can place each one on my windowsill to bask under the moon overnight, they are then clean and charged ready for the month ahead.
+Let’s be honest it can be a painful task having to gather all your crystals up from around the house just to clean them but a home always feel so good afterwards.. the energy feels brighter, lighter and happier once it is done.
+For me it's become a once a month ritual and I love to time it with the new moon so once I have cleaned them, I can place each one on my windowsill to bask under the moon overnight, that way they are always clean and charged ready for the month ahead.

 So let’s get into it...

-First up you need to know which crystals can be placed in water and which cannot, for example some of the common crystals that you do not want to get wet are Selenite, Malachite, Fluorite and Kyanite as these crystals will either dissolve or could release toxic chemicals (Malachite!) after contact with water.
+First up you need to know which crystals can be placed in water and which cannot, for example some of the common crystals that you do not want to get wet are Selenite, Malachite, Fluorite and Kyanite as these crystals will either dissolve or could release toxic chemicals (eg Malachite!) after contact with water, you may also notice that a majority of the time their name will end in "ite".
 My best advice is to be absolutely on the safe side and do some research first.
-The best way to tell if a crystal can be placed in water is to google the Mohs hardness scale of your crystal (there is a good website here), scientists advise that any crystal with a Mohs hardness rating below 5.0 should not be placed in water.
+The best way to tell if a crystal can be placed in water is to search the Mohs hardness scale of your crystal (you can find the Moh's hardness scale through our Crystal Healing Library here), scientists advise that any crystal with a Moh's hardness rating below 5.0 should not be placed in water.

-Because of this I have two cleaning options below depending on if your crystal is water safe or not, for bringing all that beautiful sparkle back...
+Because of this I have two cleaning options below for you depending on if your crystal is water safe or not.
+Now its time to get into bringing all that beautiful sparkle back...

 Water Safe Crystals

-1. First up I grab a fluffy towel (or blanket) the washing basket and walk around the house placing each crystal in the basket and separating them with the towel (to avoid them banging against each other and causing damage).
+1. First up I grab my fluffy towel (or blanket), the washing basket and walk around the house placing each crystal in the basket ensuring I use bits of the blanket to separate them (to avoid them banging against each other and causing damage).
 Once the basket is full I will take them to the sink and place them gently on the bench, then I repeat this step until all my crystals are collected organising them into easy to clean first and the more difficult/delicate pieces last.

 2. Now the most important step - place a hand towel in the bottom of your sink, (trust me on this one..its a painful memory but from a devastating experience I can confirm that dropping a wet crystal can damage both your crystal and sink) Then I will place another towel to the other side of the sink where you will place your crystals once cleaned to air dry.